3dpose/3D-Multi-Person-Pose/README.md

 python calculate_mupots_btmup.py
 python calculate_mupots_integrate.py
 ```
-Please note that `python calculate_mupots_btmup.py` is going to take a while (30-40 minutes depending on your mahine).
+Please note that `python calculate_mupots_btmup.py` is going to take a while (30-40 minutes depending on your machine).

 To evaluate the person-centric 3D multi-person pose estimation:
 ```